3dverse/demo-ifc-next/README.md

 - Edit this line with the Scene UUID you just copied: `export const publicToken = %YOUR_PUBLIC_TOKEN%;`

 ### Preprocess your IFC file
-- Delete the default IFC and file and place your IFC file in `public\data\ifc` and run the following commands:
+In `public\data\ifc`, delete the default IFC file, place your own IFC file, and run the following commands:
 ```
 cd public\scripts
 python preprocess_ifc.py